Hull Trains: Past fleet

-During 2006, the number of first class passenger seats was increased on each train from 22 to 33 by reconfiguring their interiors, which included the removal of some standard class seating.
+During 2006, the number of first class passenger seats on each train was increased from 22 to 33 by reconfiguring their interiors, which included the removal of some standard class seating.
 In January 2007, a Class 222 Pioneer was damaged when it was dropped off a maintenance jack; it would ultimately take two years to repair.
 After a period of making do with only three trains, in January 2008 a Class 86 electric locomotive was hired from the AC Locomotive Group to haul a set of Mark 3s hired from Cargo-D for weekend London King's Cross to Doncaster services.

 The first set of five-car Class 180 Adelante units entered service with First Hull Trains in April 2008.
 In total, four sets were introduced releasing the locomotive-hauled fleet and the three Class 222 Pioneer sets.
 The latter was transferred to East Midlands Trains along with the unit that was damaged.

 The Class 180s enabled First Hull Trains to provide more capacity by its additional carriage, but when the units first arrived they were plagued by technical difficulties, and a period of poor reliability for the company followed.
-However, First Hull Trains were able to improved reliability since their introduction.
-The Class 180s were also given a refresh internally with new seat covers and a deep clean.
+However, reliability later improved and the Class 180s were also given a refresh internally with new seat covers and a deep clean.
 New catering facilities for first class were also provided, and externally the units were repainted in FirstGroup's neon blue livery.

 Following further reliability problems with the Class 180s, an InterCity 125 HST set was hired from Great Western Railway in February 2019.
-In April 2019, Hull Trains introduced another HST to its network following more reliability problems.
+In April 2019, Hull Trains introduced another HST set to its network following more reliability problems.
 Both of these HST sets returned to GWR in December 2019.